Many rain harvesting enthusiasts have made the error of purchasing a poorly-made rain barrel only to find water leaking out from underneath it.

 Rain barrels are also helpful during drought seasons or in regions with water restriction times.
 With a good rainwater harvesting system in place, rain barrels can be a very effective water conservation tactic.

 Though the word ‘barrel’ assumes the traditional wooden construction, rain barrels can be made from several types of materials and can take various shapes and sizes.
-Essentially, it is a container used in collecting rainwater which can be reused for various household or agricultural purposes.
+Essentially, it is a container used in collecting rainwater that can be reused for various household or agricultural purposes.

 Rain barrels commonly have a large hole at their top onto which the downspout of the catchment system is connected.
 Water from the catchment system passes through the downspout and then into the rain barrels.